-Insurers are on the cusp of a new era of claims management, one supported by rapid technological advancements that provide unprecedented visibility into the claims process.
+Insurers are quickly entering a new era of claims management—one supported by rapid technological advancements and growing data availability.
+These new developments provide unprecedented visibility into the claims process, the changing preferences of customers, and the expectations of a new generation of employees who demand a digital experience.
 Every touchpoint in the claims journey, starting even before an incident occurs, will be supported by a mix of technology and human intervention that seamlessly expedites the process.
-An example of what the auto claims journey of the future could look like is illustrated in this video:
+Here is just one example of what an auto-claims journey could look like soon:

 Claims 2030: Dream or reality?

 The COVID-19 pandemic further accelerated advancements and prompted a wave of innovation and investment that affected employees and customers alike.
 Insurers accelerated their adoption of next-generation capabilities in digital engagement, automation, AI,